Hell's Kitty

 Hell's Kitty is a 2018 American comedy horror film based on a web series and a comic book of the same name, which aired during 2011–2015.
-The web series is said to be based on the true life events of the writer, director, Nicholas Tana's real-life experiences living with his strange cat, Angel.
-Hell's Kitty makes its musical theater debut at the Hollywood Fringe Festival in June 2019.
+The web series is said to be based on the real-life experiences of the writer and director, Nicholas Tana, living with his strange cat, Angel.

+The musical version of Hell's Kitty made its musical theater debut at the Hollywood Fringe Festival in June 2019.
 The musical features the American Tracks award-winning song Chainsaw Kitty.

 Plot

-Nick, a Hollywood writer, and Angel, his possessed and very possessive cat live together.
-Nick's cat Angel behaves possessively of his owner around women, which results in some comical yet horrific situations.
+Nick, a Hollywood writer, and Angel, his possessed and very possessive cat, live together.
+Angel behaves possessively of his owner around women, which results in comical yet horrific situations.